-BNs have proven effective in synthesising heterogeneous data for cybersecurity modelling, particularly where historical attack data is scarce~\cite{Chockalingam2017, Huang2024}.
-Prior studies~\cite{Xie2010, Poolsappasit2011, Wang2017, Khosravi2020} demonstrate their value for dynamic decision-making.
-Bhosale et al.~\cite{Bhosale2023,Bhosale2024} further integrate hazard, vulnerability, and asset connectivity into Bayesian Belief Networks (BBNs), supported by AutomationML for real-time data exchange.

-Nonetheless, existing frameworks do not account for the unintended consequences of CPS mitigations, such as asset degradation or failure from software patching, and do not account for legacy system constraints and resource limitations.
-Their reliance on CVSS v3.1 also limits adaptability to evolving threats, where EPSS~\cite{EPSS} offers complementary probabilistic insight.
-Crucially, these models lack feedback mechanisms to iteratively refine risk postures in response to new threats.

-Our research addresses these gaps by proposing a consequence-aware, iterative framework that couples hybrid CVSS-EPSS exposure probability estimation with adaptive decision-support for CPS security.
+BNs are highly effective in synthesising heterogeneous data for cybersecurity modelling, particularly when historical attack data is sparse~\cite{Chockalingam2017, Huang2024}.
+Prior studies~\cite{Xie2010, Poolsappasit2011, Wang2017, Khosravi2020} underscore their utility in dynamic decision-making.
+Bhosale et al.~\cite{Bhosale2023,Bhosale2024} further integrated hazard, vulnerability, and asset connectivity into Bayesian Belief Networks (BBNs) using AutomationML for real-time data exchange.
+However, existing frameworks often overlook the operational trade-offs of security interventions, such as asset degradation or failure from software patching, and do not account for legacy system constraints and resource limitations.
+Furthermore, a heavy reliance on CVSS v3.1 scores limits adaptability to shifting threat landscapes where probabilistic insights from EPSS~\cite{EPSS} are required.
+Our research addresses these gaps by proposing a consequence-aware, iterative framework that couples confidence-calibrated exposure probability with adaptive decision-support.

-\paragraph{Consequence-driven Security Assessment}
+\paragraph{Consequence-Driven Security Assessment}

-In addition to modelling attack propagation, effective CPS decision-making must account for the consequences of cyber-physical attacks.
+Beyond modelling attack propagation, effective CI decision-making must account for the consequences of cyber-\\physical incidents.
 Kim et al.~\cite{Kim2022} incorporate a consequence layer within BN models to quantify impact propagation in exploited ICSs, detailing functional interdependencies and infrastructure-wide effects.
 ACTISM ~\cite{Huang2024_ACTISM} similarly adopts a consequence-driven approach for dynamic, iterative security modelling in automotive systems.
-In parallel, Amro et al.~\cite{Amro2023} propose a consequence-driven framework rooted in FMECA, well-aligned with CPS environments.

-Although these approaches support iterative risk assessment, their transformation into adaptive decision-support tools hinges on modelling realistic, multi-stage cyber-physical attacks.
-To meet this challenge, our research integrates system-level and functional dependencies into BN structures informed by real-world scenarios, and explicitly models uncertainty within exposure computations.
-Together, these enhancements extend consequence-aware modelling toward responsive CPS decision-making under evolving threat landscapes.
+In parallel, Amro et al.~\cite{Amro2023} propose a consequence-driven framework rooted in FMECA that aligns well with CI environments.
+Although these approaches support iterative assessment, their transformation into adaptive tools hinges on modelling realistic, multi-stage attacks.
+Our research integrates system-level functional dependencies into BN structures informed by empirical failure modes, explicitly modelling uncertainty within exposure computations to enable responsive decision-making.